Day 188 of Year Long Road Trip Along America’s Scenic Byways

 I only spotted a bunch of dirt roads without names and decided not to accidentally drive unlawfully across Indian land.
 Instead, I stopped at a historical marker.
 “The Jicarilla Apache agreed to settle on a reservation in 1851, but unratified treaties and local politics hampered the process of obtaining a reservation for 36 years.
 President Grover Cleveland finally issued the Executive Order which established a permanent home for the Jicarilla on February 11, 1887.”

 On the northeast side of the reservation, is Dulce, a town where many of the Jicarilla reside.
-I let Petey stretch his legs at the visitor center’s park before we continued on through Tierra Amarilla and Cebolla where we found an area in the Carson National Forest to camp for the night, not a developed campground but a space off the side of the road that with a rock, campfire ring has clearly been used as a camping spot previously.
+I let Petey stretch his legs at the visitor center’s park before we continued on through Tierra Amarilla and Cebolla where we found an area in the Carson National Forest to camp for the night.
+It was a developed campground, but a space off the side of the road that with a campfire ring.
 I enjoyed a lovely sunset from my bedroom window.
 ETB

 Map of My Road Trip Across the USA

 For a summary about my road trip across the USA, click HERE.
 For the interactive map, see the below link.

 Other Articles About New Mexico You May Like